rust-lang/rust/text/0000-inline-semantic.md

 a.value_of_some + b.value_of_some
 ```

-(One could use `-Z location-detail` to get the old optimization behavior)
+One can use `-Z location-detail` to get the old optimization behavior.

 ## Narrow solution scope